Open to general traffic, subject to normal motorway restrictionsRoad User Guide

-ITS allows mandatory variable speed limits to be applied so that vehicle speeds can be managed during congestion and in response to incidents such as breakdowns.
+An Intelligent Transport System allows mandatory variable speed limits to be applied so that vehicle speeds can be managed during congestion and in response to incidents such as breakdowns.

 Variable speed limits keep traffic moving by controlling the flow of vehicles when a road is congested.
 Using CCTV cameras and data from traffic flow detectors, Traffic Scotland’s National Control Centre can monitor traffic levels and lower speed limits to reduce traffic build-up.